mykle1/MMM-UFO/README.md

         }
     },

+## Use a good text editor or you'll be sorry

+There are many.
+I prefer https://notepad-plus-plus.org/

 ## The Big 3

-The three files you will be dealing with here are
+The three files you will be viewing and editing are

 * MMM-UFO.js
 * MMM-UFO.css